sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 Closely associated with the concepts of AutoML, semi-auto ML and manual ML is how much code you will have to write when using them.
 As indicated in Figure 7.5, this introduces the associated concepts of low-code or no-code that differentiate from full-code -

+<ins> Full-code </ins>
-Full-code   –  when you write code for an ML model (for example using libraries such as scikit-learn, TensorFlow, or PyTorch).
+When you write code for an ML model (for example using libraries such as scikit-learn, TensorFlow, or PyTorch).
 Associated with manual ML.

+<ins> No-code </ins>
-No-code   – when you use graphical tools such as drag-and-drop components on a workspace and connect them with arrows to build a system without writing any code.
+When you use graphical tools such as drag-and-drop components on a workspace and connect them with arrows to build a system without writing any code.
 Associated with semi-auto ML (no fine-tuning, just use the pre-built ML model as-is) and AutoML (use the automatically built ML model as-is).

+<ins> Low-code </ins>
-Low-code   –  when you use similar graphical tools but may have to update settings in a configuration file or update parameters in a code file or write some basic scripts.
+When you use similar graphical tools but may have to update settings in a configuration file or update parameters in a code file or write some basic scripts.
 Also associated with both semi-auto ML (update scripts to fine-tune and train the pre-built ML model with your dataset) and AutoML (update scripts to change hyperparameters, if allowed by the AutoML framework).

 ##  Model Card